bahtiyartan/troia/docs/26Domains_.rst

 Codes defined in domain affect all controls that don't have a corresponding event implementation on control level.
 This means that there is no need to add a {D} like wildcard.
 And also it means, it is possible to add alternative behaviors for controls that extend same domain, on different dialogs and forms and components.

 TEXTCHANGED, ZOOMBEFORE, ZOOMAFTER, LOSEFOCUS, GAINFOCUS, RIGHTCLICKMENU, DRAG , DROP, PASTE are the events that programmers can define on a domain.
 For more up to date list of events for a domain, please see actual domain definition transaction that we will discuss in next sections.

+**All domain codes used on runtime for dynamic form fields and table columns and convert time for dialog components related with domains.**

 Transfer Codes
 =======================